Jebel Bishri: Syrian Civil War

+The SAA was able to retake Jebel Bishri from the Islamic State on 31 August 2017.

 On 25 April 2022, as part of Islamic State's 'Vengeance for two Sheikhs' campaign, three Pro-Assad soldiers were killed in clashes with Islamic State fighters in the area.
 Following the clashes, Russian warplanes reportedly carried out at least 20 airstrikes against Islamic State targets in the nearby deserts, causing an unknown number of casualties.

 On 20 June 2022, clashes erupted in the area between Islamic State militants and forces of the Syrian military.
 Over the course of three days, at least 26 Syrian soldiers and 7 IS fighters were killed.
+On 3 March 2024, during SAA combing operations, eight NDF militiamen were found shot dead after being executed by ISIS militants on the outskirts of the area.
+The group had been missing since 21 February.